ivanpaulovich/todo/README.md

 The application is designed around the uses cases of a Todo List app.
 The user can do the following:

 * Add a todo item.
-* List the todo items.
-* Update the todo item titles.
+* Update the items titles.
+* Mark item as completed.
+* Mark item as incomplete.
+* List the items.
-* Complete a todo item.
+* Remove an item.

 ## Project Organisation